top of page

 Who has to take the courses?

-As US investors consider the team as a key criterion, the leadership team (Founders; CEOs, CFO, Business Development, Marketing, etc.).
+As US investors consider the team as a key criterion, the leadership team is required to participate in the program.
+(Founders; CEOs, CFO, Business Development, Marketing, etc.).

 Is a fee charged to participants?

 There are no fees for cohort companies to be part of the program.
-The participating startups are required to sign a Participation Agreement and to sign an Option for the Accelerator to invest in equity in the company in the future.
+The participating startups are required to sign a Participation Agreement and to sign an Option for ScaleUp Labs to invest in equity in the company in the future.

 What is the Accelerator business model?

 ScaleUp Labs invests its resources in supporting start-ups with potential to scale in the United States, offering them an acceleration program without paying any fees.
 In exchange, ScaleUp Labs requires the startup to provide an option for ScaleUp Labs to invest in equity in the company at a future date and a mutually agreed predetermined price.
 ScaleUp Labs believes in a win-win business model where the acceleration program is successful only if the startups are successful.
-For this reason, we ask for remuneration based only on the startup’s agreed valuation of success.
+For this reason, we ask for only to share in the value that we create together during and post the program, not the value that the founders created before entering the program.

 What is an Option?